Taylor Swift Steps Out In Possible ‘TS7’ Merch & Fans Are Going Crazy Again

 “I love your passion, I love your attention to detail, I love how much you care.
 I love seeing all the things you’re posting online.
 I just wanted to let you know that when there is new music, you will be the first to know,” she said, according to Metro.

 Even if a new album is not quite on its way yet, there still seems to be another new era of Taylor Swift.
-Gone are the days of black and white photos paired with images of snakes that became synonymous with Reputation.
+Gone are the days of black-and-white photos paired with images of snakes that became synonymous with Reputation.
 Now, the singer seems to only be repping pinks, blues, hearts, and cats on her Instagram feed.